henkbirkholz/iotdir/review-ietf-opsawg-mud-08-iotdir-early-birkholz.md

 to negate the intend of it being a variable?
 Maybe this should be highlighted in the upcoming section that illustrates what the "extra" query option is for?

+### Signing MUD files

+The given openssl example basically allows for every kind of certificate- or key-type.
+Is that intentional?
+While most individuals will be able to inflate "mancertfile" or "mankey" to manufacturer certificate and manufacturer key, respectively.
+I strongly recommend to provide more guidance here, especially in regard to command parameters and appropriate hash and cipher algorithms with a low footprint.
+Providing examples here will be beneficial (maybe ECDSA & EDDSA).

 ## Nits

 What does the expression "relative to XML"  intends to convey in "JSON is used as a serialization for compactness and readability, relative to XML."?

+%s/Application\/pkcs7-signature/application\/pkcs7-signature/g